Can I Sue a Public Storage Facility?

 Bad Things Can Happen With My Storage Unit

-Suppose you're moving and you need to rent a storage space for your antiques, important documents, and family heirlooms.
-You go to a local self-service storage facility and sign a rental agreement for a heated unit without really looking it over.
-You don't bother to get renter's insurance, thinking you're not going to be using the unit long enough to justify it.
+Suppose you're moving and need to rent a storage space for your antiques, important documents, and family heirlooms.
+You go to a local self-service storage facility and sign a rental agreement for a heated unit without looking it over.
+You don't bother getting renter's insurance, thinking you won't use the unit long enough to justify it.
 You give them a credit card and let them deduct the fee automatically each month.

-Things are going swell until you get an email from the facility saying that your unit “may" have been affected by a “water leak."
-Turns out your unit and several others were flooded when a pipe inside your unit froze and burst.
+Things are going swell until you get an email from the facility saying that your unit "may" have been affected by a "water leak."
+It turns out your unit and several others got flooded when a pipe inside your unit froze and burst.
 It wasn't even that cold.
-Anyway, your stuff is ruined.
+Anyway, it ruined your stuff.

-You're really mad, so you call a lawyer.
+You're angry, so you call a lawyer.
 The first thing they ask you is to see your rental agreement.

 Rental Agreement

-Your rental agreement will differ depending on the storage facility you're renting from.
-Its interpretation will be governed by your state's law.
-They will contain some, most, or all of the provisions discussed below.
+Your rental agreement will differ depending on the storage facility.
+Your state's law governs its interpretation.
+It will contain some, most, or all the provisions discussed below.

-But there's one thing common to all rental agreements: they were drafted by a lawyer for the storage facility.
-It wouldn't be surprising if your lawyer tells you that your agreement contains a number of terms that benefit the facility.
+But there's one thing common to all rental agreements: A lawyer wrote them for the storage facility.
+It shouldn't surprise you if your lawyer says your agreement contains many terms that benefit the facility.

 Lien

 The first is a lien on your property.
-Most states have a statute called something like the Self-Service Storage Facility Act.
-Under these statutes, self storage companies have a lien — a property interest — on the property you store in the unit.
-If you fail to pay your rent, the storage facility generally has the right to hold your property and eventually sell it at a public auction.
+Most states have statutes called something like the Self-Service Storage Facility Act.
+Under these statutes, self-storage companies have a lien — a property interest — on the property you store in the unit.
+If you fail to pay your rent, the storage facility generally has the right to hold and sell your property at a public auction.

 But you have been up to date on your monthly rent, so you haven't broken (breached) the terms of the agreement.
 Your lawyer tells you not to worry about the lien issue for now.